wentallout/cult-hunter/README.md

 ## Power System

 - `FORBIDDEN MAGIC`: people with natural magic are already extinct.
-So most magic in the game world comes from people making contracts with interdimensional entities.
+So most super powers in the game world comes from people making contracts with interdimensional entities.
 You usually have to offer something precious.
 - `CURSED TATTOO`: some characters have these tattoos that modify their stats (ex: Ava has the Equalizer tattoo that matches her stat with the strongest person in her POV)
 - `AURA`: strong characters emit a circular aura around them.
 Different people have different rules inside their aura.
 If enemies step inside that aura range then they have to obey a certain `RULE`. (ex: Nameless' aura makes people unable to use magic)

-## Style system
+## Style Switching

 One character can have 2 fighting styles that they can switch to.